MicrosoftDocs/windows-dev-docs/hub/apps/design/accessibility/accessibility-testing.md

 ## Test keyboard accessibility

 The best way to test your keyboard accessibility is to unplug your mouse or use the On-Screen Keyboard if you are using a tablet device.
-Test keyboard accessibility navigation by using the _Tab_ key.
-You should be able to cycle through all interactive UI elements by using _Tab_ key.
+Test keyboard accessibility navigation by using the <kbd>Tab</kbd> key.
+You should be able to cycle through all interactive UI elements by using <kbd>Tab</kbd> key.
 For composite UI elements, verify that you can navigate among the parts of elements by using the arrow keys.
 For example, you should be able to navigate lists of items using keyboard keys.
 Finally, make sure that you can invoke all interactive UI elements with the keyboard once those elements have focus, typically by using the Enter or Spacebar key.

 ## Verify the contrast ratio of visible text